 Jim Pendergast, Senior Vice President, altLINE Sobanco, defines the term by explaining:

 “Qualified prospects are potential customers who have been carefully evaluated and deemed a good fit for your business.
 These individuals or companies have a genuine need for your product or service, the ability to purchase, and the willingness to engage in the sales process.
 By identifying and targeting qualified prospects, sales teams can improve their chances of closing deals and achieving revenue goals.”

 A qualified prospect is a lead that closely matches one of your target customer personas.
-They have pain points about your product or service that you can solve, and they are interested in learning more about your company.
-Qualifying leads and prospects are essential in anyone’s sales process.
-To be effective in selling, you must get off to a good start and become knowledgeable about your potential customer.
+They have pain points about your product or service that you can solve and are interested in learning more about your company.
+Qualifying leads and prospects are essential in anyone's sales process.
+To be effective in selling, you must get off to a good start and become knowledgeable about your potential customers.

-An organisation-level prospect is a potential customer that fits a seller’s criteria and is likely to be interested in what the seller offers.
-Frequently, salespeople struggle to gain access to critical decision-makers because a low-level buyer may say they’re the only decision-maker.
+An organisation-level prospect is a potential customer who fits a seller's criteria and is likely to be interested in what the seller offers.
+Salespeople frequently struggle to access critical decision-makers because a low-level buyer may say they're the only decision-makers.

 However, by positioning the organisation-level prospect in your conversations, you can demand that high-level decision-makers get involved.
 Additionally, including solid customer testimonials can further persuade future customers that your company is worth doing business with.